-United Airlines shares set to plummet after man dragged off flight
+United Airlines shares drop after man dragged off flight

-Shares in United Airlines were nearly 6% lower in premarket trading on Tuesday as the company scrambled to address a video showing a passenger being forcibly dragged off an overbooked flight.
+Shares in United Airlines slipped by more than 3% in the first few minutes of trading Tuesday as the company scrambled to address a video showing a passenger being forcibly dragged off an overbooked flight.

 United Continental Holdings (UAL) weathered the initial waves of anger caused by the video on Monday, with shares closing with a 0.9% gain.
+But momentum appears to have turned overnight.

 The video, which surfaced Monday, showed a passenger removed on Sunday from United flight 3411 at Chicago O'Hare International Airport.